-While the “no ring, no bring” rule is pretty straightforward, it’s becoming less and less common as couples date for long periods of time, live together before getting married, and sometimes skip traditional marriage altogether—meaning long-time boyfriends or girlfriends are getting invited along with their partners.
+While the “no ring, no bring” rule is pretty straightforward, it’s becoming less and less common as couples date for longer periods of time, live together before getting married, and sometimes skip traditional marriage altogether—meaning long-time partners are getting invited along with their partners.
 New boyfriends or girlfriends, however, really depend on the situation.
 If you have space to invite everyone with a guest, it doesn’t matter how long they’ve been dating, but if you’re tight on seats at the table, a new flame may not make the cut.

-So does that apply to your parents too?
+So does that apply to your parents, too?
 Probably not.
-Especially if your parents are paying for some or all of your celebration, they should be allowed to bring a guest—even if it’s your mom’s brand-new boyfriend and you’ll be meeting for the first time at the rehearsal dinner.
+Especially if your parents are paying for some or all of your celebration, they should be allowed to bring a guest—even if it’s your mom’s brand new boyfriend or girlfriend and you’ll be meeting for the first time at the rehearsal dinner.
 And of course, if they’re in an established relationship, engaged or not, your parents should be at the top of the “and guest” list.
-(Note: If your parent is single or hasn’t yet “defined the relationship,” there’s no need to give them a plus-one; your wedding isn’t the appropriate place for a first or second date!)
+(Note: If your parent is single or hasn’t yet “defined the relationship,” there’s no need to give them a plus-one; your wedding isn’t the appropriate place for a first or second date.)

-Of course, that doesn’t make the situation any easier!
-If you’re unsure how one of your parents will react if the other parent brings a new S.O. to your wedding, have a conversation about it.
-Ask your mom how she feels about having her boyfriend/girlfriend attend.
-Does she see it going somewhere serious (so much so that she’ll be happy to see that person in your wedding photos in the future!), or is it more casual?
+Of course, that doesn’t make the situation any easier.
+If you’re unsure how one of your parents will react if the other parent brings a new SO to your wedding, have a conversation about it.
+Ask your mom how she feels about having her boyfriend or girlfriend attend.
+Does she see it going somewhere serious (so much so that she’ll be happy to see that person in your wedding photos in the future), or is it more casual?
 And don’t forget to discuss your dad’s feelings.
 It’s important for them both to be comfortable with the arrangement, and if you’re concerned that Dad will have a hard time seeing Mom with someone else, say so.

-If you haven’t met the new boyfriend or girlfriend yet, make a point to do so before your wedding (and before the rehearsal dinner too).
-Take a little time to chat and get to know him or her so you don’t have to awkwardly introduce yourself in your wedding gown.
+If you haven’t met the new partner yet, make a point to do so before your wedding (and before the rehearsal dinner, too).
+Take a little time to chat and get to know them so you don’t have to awkwardly introduce yourself in your wedding gown.

-The new boyfriend or girlfriend should be given a seat at the same table as the parent he or she is dating for the reception.
-Just as with any guest attending with a date, it’s impolite to split them up, and they’ll be much more comfortable sitting with someone they know!
+The new SO should be given a seat at the same table as the parent they are dating for the reception.
+Just as with any guest attending with a date, it’s impolite to split them up, and they’ll be much more comfortable sitting with someone they know.

-● Invite your parent’s new boyfriend or girlfriend, no matter how long they have been dating (as long as they’ve defined the relationship).
+- Invite your parent’s new partner, no matter how long they have been dating (as long as they’ve defined the relationship).